Contents

 What CCTV means?

-They are security cameras that are connected to a central recording equipment.
+They are security cameras that are connected to central recording equipment.

 How Does CCTV Work?